ormandi/Gossip-Learning-Framework/README.md

-This is just the tip of the iceberg since the framework provides an *API* which makes it extensible i.e. you can implement new learning algorithm or protocol.
+This is just the tip of the iceberg since the framework provides an *API* which makes it extensible i.e. you can implement new learning algorithms or protocols.
 Or you can define other network scenarios using the configuration mechanism of [Peersim](http://peersim.sourceforge.net/).

 Further Reading
 ===============

-Since the GoLF is built on the top of [Peersim](http://peersim.sourceforge.net/) for a deeper understanding of the underlying mechanism you should be familiar with [this](http://peersim.sourceforge.net/tutorial1/tutorial1.pdf) and [this](http://peersim.sourceforge.net/tutorial2/tutorial2.pdf).
-This is also necessary for understanding the configuration files.
+Since the GoLF is built on the top of [Peersim](http://peersim.sourceforge.net/) *for the deeper understanding of the underlying mechanism* you should be __familiar with Peersim__.
+You should understand [this](http://peersim.sourceforge.net/tutorial1/tutorial1.pdf) and [this](http://peersim.sourceforge.net/tutorial2/tutorial2.pdf) tutorials.
+This is also necessary for understanding the configuration files of GoLF.

-To develop a new algorithm you have to know the details of the Gossip Learning Framework.
+*To develop a new algorithm or protocol* you have to know the __details of the Gossip Learning Framework__.
 This was described in [this paper](http://arxiv.org/abs/1109.1396) and a slightly simplified version can be found in the wiki of the project.

 You are almost done.
-But before you start development be sure you understand the inner design concepts of GoLF.
-You can read about it here.
+But before *you start development* be sure you understand __the inner design concepts of the implementation of GoLF__.
+You can read about this part of the project wiki where a class diagram is also shown.

-To set up your development environment you can find a step-by-step guide here.
+*To set up your development environment* you should __read our step-by-step guide__ which can be found here specifically for Eclipse IDE.

 Citation
 ========